basho/basho_docs/source/languages/en/riak/dev/references/search-indexing.md

 ---

 {{#2.0.0+}}
 <div class="info">This document refers to the now <em>deprecated</em> Riak Search.
 Visit [[Using Search]] for information about the new Riak Search (codenamed Yokozuna).
-Note that the new Riak Search does not currently support the manual index management that this document covers, instead prefering to automatically index Riak values.</div>
+Note that the new Riak Search does not currently support the manual index management that this document covers, instead preferring to automatically index Riak values.</div>
 {{/2.0.0+}}